claudiaalvgar/ComptonScanner/NewComptonScanner/README.md

 // perform HPGe measurement
 CSUB ExitMeasurementMode
 ```
-`EnterMeasurementMode` de-energizes motors for low-noise HPGe detector data acquisition:
+`EnterMeasurementMode` de-energizes motors for low-noise HPGe detector data acquisition.
-1. Stops all axes (`MST 0/1/2`) and polls `GAP 3` until each axis confirms stopped.
-2. Waits 50 ticks for mechanical settling.
-3. Syncs target position (`AAP 0`) to current encoder (`GAP 209`) — prevents the CL
-   controller from fighting to return to an old move target when current is restored.
-4. Sets `SAP 6` (run current) and `SAP 7` (hold current) to 0, stopping all PWM
-   switching and eliminating motor EMI during measurement.
-5. Waits 100 ticks for electrical settling before measurement begins.
+For the full sequence and observed encoder drift, see [Measurement mode](#measurement-mode----entermeasurementmode--exitmeasurementmode) below — the `TMCMCode_newversion.tmc` implementation is the current reference.

-`ExitMeasurementMode` restores the motion system after measurement:
+`ExitMeasurementMode` restores the motion system after measurement.
+Re-syncs both the
-1. Re-syncs target to current encoder position (in case sleds drifted during measurement)
+ramp generator (AP 1) and CL target (AP 0) to the current encoder position before
-   to prevent jerk on restore.
-2. Restores `SAP 6` to 25 (run current) and `SAP 7` to 8 (hold current).
-3. Waits 50 ticks for the CL controller to stabilize at the current position.
+restoring currents, to prevent oscillation if the sled drifted during measurement.

 **Step 5 — power off**